 These Queens birthday party places cater to all kinds of kids, from active to artsy to animal lovers.
-And as a Queens mom with two children myself, I've been to many of these spots personally.
-You can find additional birthday inspiration in our Party Guide.
+As a Queens mom with two children, I've been to many of these spots personally.
+You can find additional birthday inspiration in our NYC Party Guide.

 BounceU — College Point